 2. Congratulate Employees

-Let them know they’ve done a good job, praise them when you see them making extra effort, and when they are succeeding in their goals.
+Let them know they’ve done a good job, and praise them when you see them making an extra effort and when they are succeeding in their goals.

 3. Be Open to Suggestions

 Some of the best suggestions come from an employee that is in the trenches and has an idea for improvement.

 4. Be Committed to Your Personal Growth and Development

 Employees will respect and admire a manager that is continuing to learn and improve themselves.